itaydre/personal-website/_posts/2021-03-17-on-niched-products.md

 Over the years, I used to mainly observe the big corps of our days as role models.
 Whether I had to design a simple UI element, a website or perhaps I just needed an inspiration boost – I've always ended up going back to the same old and familiar places.

-Popular products of giants we all know (FAANG?) are not only dominating the entire web.
+Popular products of giants we all know are not only dominating the entire web.
 They stand as a dogma in the field of product design, and have largely swept the community after the same aesthetics and trends probably since forever.

 As a designer, I've always wanted to be different.
-I guess it's a self nature to be original at what you craft, but actually, I've been following the herd for quite some time myself.
+I guess it's a self nature to be original at what you craft, but to be honest, I've been following the herd for quite some time myself.

-Recently, I've started to witness more and more products that lean into a different design direction, which I like to think of it as 'niched product design'.
+Recently, I've started to witness more and more products that lean into a different design direction, which I like to think of as 'niche product design'.
 These products are usually:

 - Opinionated by design
 - Being developed by individuals or a small team